OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 The OpenImageIO utility
 `maketx` or `oiiotool` should be used to convert common file formats to the optimal TX format.

+### Gamma Correction
+MoonRay assumes scene linear color spaces for all textures except for 8-bit RGB, on which MoonRay applies an inverse gamma-2.2 curve.

 ### Texture Format
 Texture loading during rendering should use the best trade-off between renderer memory usage, disk space, network traffic, and reading performance.